Updated: December 16, 2019

 Regular dialysis in patients with end-stage renal failure can also result in male breast enlargement.
 This starts around the first two months of dialysis and it usually affects both breasts, with the extent of growth ranging between minor to “impressive.”
 Fortunately, spontaneous regression is observed in most cases within a year.

 Type 1 Diabetes

-Diabetic mastopathy is a benign condition that occurs in men who are suffering from type 1 diabetes.
-It clinically presents as multiple palpable painless breast masses which mainly consists of primarily fibrotic and inflammatory elements.
-While they are benign, these can be mistaken for malignant tumours.
+Diabetic mastopathy is a benign condition where men who are suffering from type 1 diabetes grow multiple palpable painless breast masses, which mainly consists of fibrotic and inflammatory elements.
+While they are benign, these can be mistaken for malignant tumors.

 Researchers found that diabetic mastopathy could potentially create a misleading pattern of benign tumor-like lesion simulating Gynecomastia.
 If the person has type 1 diabetes, there is a possibility that the growth could be a malignant lesion.

 Appropriate testing can delineate the unique pattern of growth developing inside your chest, and with that, proper treatment can be given.